Realtors often ask me how to identify a good Kansas City mortgage pre-approval letter from…

 After you selected the mortgage lender, the agent will offer a pre-approval or pre-qualifying process.
 This entails submitting basic information to find the loan product which best suits your needs based on their suggestions.

 They’ll work hard to get you a loan they know is within your means to pay back.
-They also may be able to lock you into an interest rate.
+They also may be able to lock you into an overland park mortgage rate.

 During this step, the lender will tell you an amount you’re approved for.
 You’ll still have to go through the underwriting process once you find a house you wish to buy.
 But, this important step will tell you what’s in your price range and what the lender will ultimately approve.